-2022 2023 2024
+2023 2024 2025

 Friday at 1:00 PM 6-a-side 6-a-side 6-a-side

-Friday at 4:00 PM Tier IV Tier II Tier III
+Friday at 4:00 PM Tier II Tier III Tier IV

-Friday at 7:00 PM 7:00 PM Tier III Ti Tier II
+Friday at 7:00 PM Tier IV Tier II Tier III

-Saturday at 11:00 AM Tier II Tier III Tier IV
+Saturday at 11:00 AM Tier III Tier IV Tier II

-Saturday at 2:30 PM Tier I Tier I Tier 1
+Saturday at 2:30 PM Tier I Tier 1 Tier I

-Saturday at 6:00 PM Tier I - Brian Fryer Tier I - Brian Fryer Tier 1 - Brian Fryer
+Saturday at 6:00 PM Tier I - Brian Fryer Tier 1 - Brian Fryer Tier I - Brian Fryer

 - D. The organizing committee for the Alberta Bowl will be made up of the ASAA Football Commissioner, the host region, and interested coaches and volunteers.
 The committee is under the jurisdiction of the ASAA office. - E. The Northern tier I provincial semi-final game will be played in a turf field stadium, which must have a score clock, changing rooms, lights, spotter booth and adequate media and timers/scorekeeper booth.
-Furthermore, proceeds from gate admissions will cover costs of hosting the game (i.e. field rental, officials, medical, etc.) and any profit after expenses will be utilized to assist with travel costs of any team from outside the greater Edmonton area. - F. The Tier II provincial quarterfinal (northern semi-final) playoff rotation is as follows:
+Furthermore, proceeds from gate admissions will cover costs of hosting the game (i.e. field rental, officials, medical, etc.) and any profit after expenses will be utilized to assist with travel costs of any team from outside the greater Edmonton area. - F. All provincial quarterfinal and semifinal playoff games will take place on Saturdays, with game times as follows: - I. Single Game: game time will be 1 pm - II.
+Doubleheader: game times will be 12 pm and 2:30 pm - III.
+Tripleheader: game times will be 11 am, 1:30 pm and 4 pm